muhammad-tamim/JavaScript-notes/README.md

 console.log(rest); // { age: 21, country: "BD" }
 ```

-#### spread operator:
+##### spread operator:
-Spreads operator breaks an array or object into individual values.

-It is Used in Function parameter, array literals and object literals.
+It is Used in Function argument, array literals and object literals.

-- in function parameter:
+- function argument:

 ```js
 function greet(a, b, c) {